kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 You should select an appropriate Windows service account for each HostProcess container, aiming to limit the degree of privileges so as to avoid accidental (or even malicious) damage to the host.
-The LocalSystem servuce account has the highest level of privilege of the three and should be used only if absolutely necessary.
+The LocalSystem service account has the highest level of privilege of the three and should be used only if absolutely necessary.
 Where possible, use the LocalService service account as it is the least privileged of the three options.